sbabic/swupdate/doc/source/signed_images.rst

         openssl genrsa -aes256 -passout file:passout -out priv.pem

-The public key is used to generate the public key with:
+The private key is used to export the public key with:

 ::